 September’s birthstone is very special to me, (and no I was not born in September), but it just simply happens to be my favourite gemstone: the wonderful sapphire.
-Yes, the ring is mine but the pendant is still available here; and also yes, working in a jewellery shop is way too much temptation!
+Yes, the ring is mine but items similar to this stunning pendant are still available here; and also yes, working in a jewellery shop is way too much temptation!

 The reason why the sky is blue?

 The word sapphire comes from the Greek word “sappheiros” meaning blue, pretty self-explanatory etymology here… This stunning gemstone has a very interesting history too.
 It was indeed believed to be the reason why the sky is blue (nothing less!)

 Let me explain this a bit further: in many ancient cultures the Earth was believed to be an entity that rested on a big sapphire that then reflected and gave the sky its blue colour.
 The legend also says that when God sent the Ten Commandments to Moses they were inscribed on tablets of sapphire, making sapphire the most sacred gemstone.

 So, as you may have realised by now sapphire was considered a pretty big deal by ancient cultures.
 In the ancient Mediterranean world priests and wizards used to honour the sapphire as it was believed to help predict the future.
 Considering its status of “divine” stone it was the gemstone that was associated to kings and high priests.
 It is then pretty logical that sapphires symbolised truth, sincerity and constancy.
 Sapphire engagement rings are still offered today as an expression of loyalty and commitment.
 The fact that it is the second most hardwearing stone (after the beloved and popular diamond) makes it perfectly suitable to symbolise an indestructible love and faithfulness hence why it has been such a popular engagement ring gemstone choice (hello Kate Middleton!)